smartive/SmartiveHandlebarsBundle/README.md

             - /var/www/templates
 ```

-Per default, templates are getting search for in template directories recursively.
+By default, templates are getting search for in template directories recursively.
 You can disable this behaviour as follows:

 ```